PCCLibrary/instruction-requests/resources/docs/dropzone-implementation.md

 - Files are stored using Spatie Media Library
 - Temporary files are stored in `uploads/temp/` directory
-- Regular files are stored by date: `uploads/YYYY/MM/`
+- All new files are stored by date in the `uploads/YYYY/MM/` directory structure
+- Only legacy files (created before March 2025) use the `uploads/{request_id}/` structure
 - All files are in the "materials" collection
+- Both `CustomPathGenerator` and `MediaController` share this consistent path strategy
+- Advanced directory verification ensures all paths are valid directories
+- Consistent error handling and reporting between both classes

 ### Token and TemporaryUpload Structure